Credit: Parks Canada

-The Shivering Songs Festivalis a popular winter music festival that hosts renowned artists in beautiful rustic and historic spaces throughout Downtown Fredericton.
-Just keep in mind that the admission cost will vary due to the venue.
+The Shivering Songs Festival is a popular winter music festival that hosts renowned artists in beautiful rustic and historic spaces throughout Downtown Fredericton.

 Take the whole family out and celebrate winter at Atlantic Canada’s Largest Winter Celebration.
 Fredericton Frostival is three weekends packed with winter fun.
 There are over 100 events that you and your family can check out and participate in.